darktable-org/dtdocs/content/module-reference/processing-modules/demosaic.md

 -   _LMMSE_ is better suited for use on high ISO and noisy images than _AMaZE_ or _RCD_, both of which tend to generate overshooting artifacts when applied to such images.
 It can also be useful to manage images that exhibit Moiré patterns with other algorithms.

--   _VNG4_ is better suited for use on images with low-frequency content (e.g. low contrast regions such as sky) but, compared to _AMaZE_ and _RCD_, it causes loss of some high-frequency details and can sometimes add local color shifts.
-VNG4 is no longer recommended -- for most images, other available algorithms provide better results.
+-   _VNG4_ is better suited for use on images with low-frequency content (e.g. low contrast regions such as sky or snow-fields).
+Compared to _AMaZE_ and _RCD_, it causes loss of some details but is very stable for maze artifacts.
+VNG4 is no longer recommended -- for most images, other algorithms provide better results.

 ---